ForgeRock/forgeops/docker/openam/README.md

-# OpenAM Dockerfile
+# AM Dockerfile

-This is designed to be a flexible OpenAM image that can be used in different deployment styles.
+This is designed to be a flexible AM image that can be used in different deployment styles.

-# Volumes

-You can mount optional volumes to control the behavior of the image:

-* /root/openam: Mount a volume to persist the bootstrap configuration.
-If the container is restarted it will retain it bootstrap config.
-* /var/run/secrets/openam/{key*, .keypass, .storepass}  - optional key
-material copied into the /root/openam/openam directory.
-These files can be copied using something like an Kubernetes init container.
-If you wanted all OpenAM instances to have the same keystores, you would mount mount a Kubernetes secret volume with these files.
+If you have an existing configuration store, you can configure AM to use it by creating an appropriate boot.json file with boot passwords stored in keystore.jceks.

+Refer to the comments in the docker-entrypoint.sh file for more information on the expected volumes and environment variables.

-# Building and Boostrapping Process
+# Building

 * The Dockerfile assumes that the openam.war file is pre-downloaded in this directory.

-* If no bootstrap file (/root/openam/boot.json) exists, OpenAM will come up in installation mode.
+# Customizing the war file

-If you want to persist the installation, ensure that /root/openam is mounted as a persistent volume.
+If you wish to customize the war file, there are two strategies that you can use:

-* If you have an existing configuration store, you can configre OpenAM to use it by creating an appropriate boot.json file with boot passwords in keystore.jceks.
+* Inherit FROM this image, and overlay your changes on /usr/local/tomcat/webapps/openam/
+* Before you start AM, dynamically copy in the changes.
+This is the strategy used in the Helm charts.